asap-tester/Decision-Ledger/README.md

 ## Who it's for

-BCom students, CA aspirants, founders, builders — anyone in high-execution mode with no decision infrastructure.
+All students, aspirants, founders, builders — anyone in high-execution mode with no decision infrastructure.

 ## Why existing tools fail